Hello, welcome and thank you for visiting www.greyhoundpredictor.com.

 Alternatively, find the Configuration Utility on your computer (Start - Programs - Greyhound Predictor v2.0 Configuration) to preset your own 'race settings' mentioned above as the default mode of your choice.
 Each time you start-up GP v2.0 a maximum of six or eight dog races will only then be saved for you!

-As Greyhound Predictor v2.0 always runs in Full Screen Mode!
-You may require two seperate monitors or a mobile phone when entering form from the internet.
+Greyhound Predictor v2.0 always runs in Full Screen Mode!
+You may therefore require two seperate monitors or a mobile phone when entering form via the internet.

 Now are you ready to start predicting races?

-Now select Predictor to navigate throughout simply highlight your answers by using the Left / Right Cursor Keys and Press Spacebar to continue.
-You will be asked to answer ten racing-form questions for each selected runner, although, the first three questions only apply to individual race set-ups.
+Now select Predictor to navigate throughout simply highlight your answers by using the Left / Right / Up / Down Cursor Keys and Press the SPACEBAR to continue.
+You will then be asked ten racing-form questions for each runner, starting with Trap 1, although, the first three questions only apply to individual race set-ups.

 In England an 'open race' represents the highest standard of racing grades and consists of two divisions - Major Open Races - Category One (OR1), Two (OR2), Three (OR3) & Minor Opens (OR).
 In Ireland the best middle-distance races are called AAO's.
 In America these races are known as RSA's or SA's (Racing Secretaries A Class).
 In Australia all major competitions are classified as Group Races and generally referred to as FFA's (Free for All).

-Out of all the 'classic races' held annually, the English Greyhound Derby - won 25/6/22 by Romeo Magico trained in Ireland by Graham Holland - (Towcester Racecourse) originally staged in 1927 at the White City Stadium, London, still remains today the most important competition.
-Last years event sponsored by Star*Sports & TRC Health & Leisure carried a winner's purse of £175,000!
+Out of all the 'classic races' staged annually, the English Greyhound Derby - won 29/06/24 by De Lahdedah trained in Co Kerry Ireland by Liam Dowling - (Towcester) originally staged in 1927 at the White City Stadium, London, still remains today the most important competition.
+This year's derby sponsored again by Star*Sports & TRC Health & Leisure carried a winner's purse of £175,000 with a further £50,000 bonus for the victor going on to win the Irish Derby held later in the year!

 Other 'national derbies' include the Scottish Derby first held at Carntyne, Glasgow in 1928 - last won 04/05/19 by Braveheart Bobby (Pat Buckley IRE) - (Shawfield).
-Other famous Scottish dog races include the St Mungo Cup - (currently closed Shawfield) and Edinburgh Cup previously staged at the now closed Powderhall Stadium.
-The Welsh Greyhound Derby first run from 1928 - 1937 at the White City, Cardiff and then from 1945 - 1977 at the old Cardiff Arms Park sadly no longer takes place.
+Other famous Scottish dog races included the St Mungo Cup and Edinburgh Cup previously staged at the now closed Powderhall Stadium.
+The Welsh Greyhound Derby first run from 1928 - 1937 at the White City, Cardiff and then from 1945 - 1977 at the old Cardiff Arms Park, will hopefully now be held at the 'Valley' Ystrad Mynach.
 The Trigo Cup formerly known as the Ulster Derby first held at Celtic Park, Belfast in 1929 was reinaugerated in 2010 as the Northern Irish Derby - (Drumbo Park).

-Along with the derby, the English Oaks - won 27/10/22 by Slick Sakina trained at Towcester by Patrick Janssens - (Perry Barr) a race confined to bitches first run at White City in 1927 are the oldest classics.
-This years event sponsored by Premier Greyhound Racing (PGR) carried a winners prize of £20,000.
+Along with the derby, the English Oaks - won 28/10/23 by Jet Stream Angel trained at Oxford by Kevin Hutton - (Perry Barr) a race confined to bitches first run at White City in 1927 are the oldest classics.
+This year's event sponsored by Premier Greyhound Racing (PGR) carries a first prize of £20,000.

-The Greyhound St Leger previously run from 1928 - 1998 at Wembley's 'Empire Stadium' is the oldest 'stayers classic' - won 29/09/22 by Havana Lover trained at Central Park by Liz & Rab McNair - (Perry Barr).
-This years event sponsored by Arena Racing Company (ARC) carried a first prize of £20,000.
+The St Leger previously run from 1928 - 1998 at Wembley's 'Empire Stadium' is the oldest 'stayers classic' - won historically again 28/09/24 by "2023 newcomer, GBGB stayer & PGR greyhound of the year" Droopys Clue trained at Brighton & Hove by Seamus Cahill - (Perry Barr) with a winner's prize of £20,000.

-Puppy races include: English Puppy Derby - (Towcester), Puppy Cup - (Romford), Northern Puppy Derby - (Newcastle), Sussex Puppy Trophy - (Hove), Gymcrack - (Kinsley), Puppy Stakes - (Sheffield), British Breeders Stakes and Puppy Classic - (Nottingham), Puppy Derby and Trafalgar Cup - (Monmore Green) etc.
+Famous Puppy races include: English Puppy Derby and Juvenile Classic - (Towcester), 78th BGBF Produce Stakes - (Swindon), Northern Puppy Derby - (Newcastle), Sussex Puppy Trophy and Hove Puppy Cup - (Brighton & Hove), Puppy Cup - (Romford), Gymcrack Puppy Championship and BGBF British Bred Derby - (Sheffield), British Breeders Stakes and Puppy Classic - (Nottingham), PGR Puppy Derby and Trafalgar Cup - (Monmore Green), Puppy Cup and Cowley Puppy Collar - (Oxford), Future Stars Puppy Trophy and ARC Puppy Cup - (Sunderland), bet365 English Puppy Oaks - (Towcester) etc.

-The 2022 Greyhound Trainers' Title was won for a record 13th time by "Champion Trainer" Mark Wallis (now attached to Suffolk Downs).
+The 2023 English Greyhound Trainers' Title was won for a record 14th time by "champion trainer" Mark Wallis based at the Imperial Kennels, Lakenheath, Suffolk.

-Other Invitational races (IV) include the Racing Post Juvenile and Derby Invitation - (Towcester), Select Stakes and Select Stayers - (Nottingham), East Anglian Derby Invitation - (Yarmouth) and the odd Showdown - "swan vesta" Match Racing (M) limited to only two dogs.
+Other Invitational races (IV) include the Time Greyhound Nutrition Juvenile and Derby Invitation - (Towcester), The Select Stakes and Select Stayers - (Nottingham), EAD Invitation and YGOTA Invitation Marathon - (Yarmouth) and the odd Showdown - "swan vesta" Match Race (M) sometimes limited to only two dogs.

 Minor Opens (OR) include all 'one-offs' with a minimum of £100 to the winner.
 Maiden Opens are limited to greyhounds yet to win an Open Race over the distance.